yyyliu/vega-lite/site/docs/compositemark.md

 If the continuous field is on the y axis then the boxplot will be vertical.

 <div class="vl-example" data-name="box_plot_minmax_2D_vertical_short"></div>

-Since the continuous field is used for orientation, discrete x discrete and continuous x continuous do not make sense and therefore will not work.

 ### Customizing Box Plots